mheadd/couchconfdemo/README.md

        "song": "Ball & Biscuit"
     }

-This structure will feed the "selections" view and render selections in HTML for voters to view and select.
+This structure will feed the "selections" view and render selections in HTML for voters to view and vote for.
 The "_id" property used is the vote selection users will send through their Tropo app, so you'll want to PUT this document into the database with a specific doc id.

 In addition, you can set a phone number for display by inserting a document with this structure.

     {
-       "_id": "1ae1b96038c2db0d3611e47df7003794",
        "number": "(407) 555-0000"
     }

-The doc id for this document is not important, so you can POST this document to your database.
+The doc id for this document is not important, so you can POST this document to your database and let CouchDB assign one.

 ## What is a CouchApp?